-Risk may be especially high for young men with schizophrenia and a substance use disorder Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Risk may be especially high for young men with schizophrenia and a substance use disorder Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
 Diagnosis of substance... read more .
 Risk is also increased in patients who have depressive symptoms or feelings of hopelessness, who are unemployed, or who have just had a psychotic episode or been discharged from the hospital.

 Patients who have late onset and good premorbid functioning—the very patients with the best prognosis for recovery—are also at the greatest risk of suicide.
 Because these patients retain the capacity for grief and anguish, they may be more prone to act in despair based on a realistic recognition of the effect of their disorder.

 Schizophrenia is a surprisingly modest risk factor for violent behavior.
 Threats of violence and aggressive outbursts are more common than seriously dangerous behavior.
 Indeed, people with schizophrenia are overall less violent than people without schizophrenia.

-Patients more likely to engage in significant violence include those with substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Patients more likely to engage in significant violence include those with substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
 Diagnosis of substance... read more , persecutory delusions, or command hallucinations and those who do not take their prescribed drugs.
 A very few severely depressed, isolated, paranoid patients attack or murder someone whom they perceive as the single source of their difficulties (eg, an authority, a celebrity, their spouse).